×

 Stai attento, per piacere.
 (Be careful, please.)

-Now, let’s say you want to instead use stare in the present progressive tense.
-This tense is used rather specifically, to indicate something that’s happening in the moment.
-This doesn’t get a lot of use in Italian, but it’s one of the major uses of stare.
+The present continuous tense is used rather specifically, to indicate something that’s happening in the moment.
+It doesn’t get a lot of use in Italian, but it’s one of the major uses of stare.

 In this tense, you use stare in conjunction with whatever the person is doing to show that it’s being done at that very moment.
-When conjugating, stare is simply rendered in present tense with the additional verb conjugated to the present progressive tense.
+To form this tense, stare is conjugated in the present tense with the action verb in the gerund form.

 Io sto andando al cinema.
 (I’m going to the movies.)